OpenKaito/openkaito/README.md

 ## Introduction

 - Kaito AI is committed to democratizing access to Web3 information through its established platform.
 However, the in-house approach to data collection, indexing, AI training, and ranking imposes operational burdens and stifles broader public innovation.
 - Search engines are complex systems beyond a mere database or a ranking algorithm.
 A useful search engine must also possess low latency, presenting additional challenges to its decentralization.
-Subnet Otika serves as Kaito AI’s foray into technical innovations to address these challenges.
+Subnet OpenKaito serves as Kaito AI’s foray into technical innovations to address these challenges.
 By leveraging BitTensor’s built-in Yuma consensus, we define Web3 search as a miner-validator problem, where search relevance is evaluated by an AI-based nDCG evaluator that learns from real user engagement feedback.
 We also plan to introduce a seamless search and analytics product based on this decentralized search layer, featuring intelligent coordination and caching mechanisms on validator nodes.
 - Our goal is to decentralize Kaito AI's smart search and analytics platform, ensuring that it is built by the public and serves the public.

 ## Backgound Knowledge